widberg/llvm-project-widberg-extensions/README.md

 rather than compiler stack traces.
 Additionally, some incorrect syntax is accepted and ignored rather than reported.

-Currently, only the X86_32 backend, Clang option `-m32`, is supported in an effort to limit the scope of the project while it is early in development.
+Currently, only the X86_32 and X86_64 backends are supported in an effort to limit the scope of the project while it is early in development.
 As things stabilize more backends will be suppoerted.
 This limitation is entirely self-imposed and can be easily removed when the time is right.